caciulla/amaro/content/posts/ingredients.md

 ### A brief overview of bitter ingredients

 Amaro is Italian for 'bitter'.
-As the name implies, the main characteristic that distinguishes amaro from all other liqueurs is its bitterness.
+As the name implies, the main characteristic that distinguishes amaro from other liqueurs is its bitterness.
 This bitterness triggers a survival mechanism built into us over thousands of years.
 Throughout evolution human bodies have grown a sort of alarm system to react to bitter ingredients.
-This is because, unlike sweet and salty things, bitter is often indictative of toxicity in a plant.
+This is because, unlike sweet and salty things, bitter is often indicative of toxicity.

 However, many bitter plants are not poisonous.
 In fact, they often possess strong medicinal qualities.
 Bitter agents have been used for centuries to treat a range of medical conditions.

 > For example: Cinchona bark has been used for centuries to treat malaria.
 It's also been used to treat: muscle cramps, bloating, loss of appetite, fever, the flu, colds, enlarged spleen, varicose veins, and some types of cancer.

-The 'alarm effect' is actually your body's attempt to speed up the process of digestion in order to expel the potentially toxic plant.
-This produces an array of beneficial effects, including the production of bile, mucous, saliva, and gastric juice secretion.
+The 'alarm effect' is actually your body's attempt to speed up the process of digestion in order to expel the potential toxin.
+This produces an array of beneficial effects, including the production of bile, mucous, saliva, and gastric juice secretion which aid with digestion and bloating.

 Below is a list of bittering agents.